-Before beginning the registration process, please determine your preferred method of payment (credit card, check, or purchase order).
+Before beginning the registration process, please determine your preferred payment method (credit card, check, or purchase order).
 When paying by credit card using the online registration system, your seat will be immediately confirmed, and you will receive a confirmation email upon successful completion of the transaction.
 CAL accepts American Express, Discover, MasterCard, and VISA.
 For registrations to be paid by purchase order or check, please note that your seat will be tentatively reserved until payment is received.
 Once the payment is received, you will receive a confirmation email.
 There will be a fee of $15.00 for each check returned as uncollectible.
-Purchase orders should be uploaded directly to the registration system or emailed to email@example.com.
-For payment by check, or to pay for purchase orders, please make the check payable to the Center for Applied Linguistics and mail to: Accounts Receivable, Center for Applied Linguistics, 4646 40th Street NW, Washington, DC 20016.
+Purchase orders should be uploaded directly to the registration system or emailed to firstname.lastname@example.org.
+For payment by check or to pay for purchase orders, please make the check payable to the Center for Applied Linguistics and mail it to:

 Fair Use of Materials

-Individuals who have completed CAL trainings and workshops have permission from CAL to use materials in the course of providing professional development to educators in their school or school districts.
+Individuals who have completed CAL trainings and workshops have permission from CAL to use materials while providing professional development to educators in their school or school districts.
 These materials cannot be used to deliver fee-based services.
 Email CAL if you have questions about the use of CAL materials.